 It is best if all new functionality and/or bug fixes have unit tests added with each use-case.

-a pull request.
-We use pytest as our unit
+We use pytest as our unit testing framework,

 pytest-cov extension to check code coverage and

-pytest-flake8 to check code style.
-You don’t need to configure these extensions
+check code style.
+You don’t need to configure these extensions yourself.
+Once you’ve

 This automatically checks code style and functionality, and prints code coverage, even though it doesn’t fail on low coverage.

 Unit tests are automatically run on Travis CI for pull requests.